 All-in-one business management software increases productivity and profitability by connecting the previously disconnected silos of your business.
-Data silos occur naturally in any company large enough to maintain distinct departments.
-This is a good thing-as long as they're properly connected.
+Data silos occur naturally-even in a small, close-knit business with a dozen or so employees.
+This is a good thing-as long as the information silos are properly connected.